 In order to comply with ISO 9001:2015, particularly in terms of a documented information, an organization has to reflect on the specific requirements listed, as well as how this document fits in with the unique ways the organization fulfills operations.
 Ensuring you comply with the spirit and letter of the ISO 9001 Standard will require taking some time to understand the requirements, and taking time to reflect on your operations processes.

 But there are some specifics associated with each record that one must be aware of in order to comply with ISO 9001 requirements.
-So, early in the effort to create records to comply with Clause 8, an organization must have a clear picture of what records are needed and what specifically must be included in the record.
+So, early in the effort to create data records to comply with Clause 8, an organization must have a clear picture of what data records are needed and what specifically must be included in the data record.

-Using ISO 9001 Records for Continual Improvement
+Using ISO 9001 Documented Information for Continual Improvement

 While compliance is important, the whole goal of implementing ISO 9001:2015 is to continually improve as an organization.
 So how you use the records to help the organization improve is of primary importance.
 The point of keeping records is not because ISO says we need to, or even because auditors want to see them (though it does, and they will…).